-Kanaka Bar Band: T'eqt'aqtn Indigenous Protected and Conserved Area (IPCA)
+Kanaka Bar Band: zuminstm e tmíxʷ kt ƛ̓əq̓ƛ̓áq̓tn̓ Indigenous Protected and Conserved Area (IPCA)

-The Kanaka Bar Band, a Nlaka’pamux First Nation located about a three-hour drive from Vancouver, is developing a 320-square km T'eqt'aqtn Indigenous Protected and Conserved Area (IPCA) in their unceded territory.
+The Kanaka Bar Indian Band (ƛ̓əq̓ƛ̓áq̓tn̓mx), a Nlaka’pamux First Nation located about a three-hour drive from Vancouver, is developing their 320-square km zuminstm e tmíxʷ kt ƛ̓əq̓ƛ̓áq̓tn̓ (which means “we care for the lands of T’eqt’aqtn”) Indigenous Protected and Conserved Area (IPCA).
+Once complete, the IPCA will protect around 98% of their unceded territory.

-As part of the Old-Growth Solutions Initiative (OGSI), we are working to provide the Kanaka Bar Band with the key support, from start to finish, to develop and establish this IPCA, which will encompass over 125-square km of some of BC’s rarest old growth.
+As part of the Old-Growth Solutions Initiative (OGSI), we are working to provide Kanaka Bar with the key support, from start to finish, to develop and establish this IPCA, which will encompass around 120-square km of some of BC’s rarest old growth—an area larger than the city of Vancouver!

 Our Support

-To date, we have provided significant support to the community by funding stewardship initiatives and capacity for land-use planning, purchasing private land containing an old-growth forest and important cultural sites to give back to the community with a conservation covenant, and funding legal support for the IPCA.
+To date, we have provided critical support to the community by funding capacity for land-use planning, supporting stewardship initiatives and jobs, establishing Kanaka Bar’s IPCA interim stewardship fund, funding legal needs linked to their protected area, and providing in-kind support.
+We also purchased private land containing rare and diverse old-growth forests, alongside important cultural and archeological sites, to give back to the community with a conservation covenant attached.

 Looking Ahead

-The trees found growing in this area include an impressive collection of species, including old—growth Ponderosa pines, western redcedars, and the country’s largest documented interior Douglas-fir trees and Rocky Mountain junipers.
-In addition, the proposed IPCA hosts numerous archeological sites, including one of the oldest petroglyphs in all of Canada!
+In addition, the proposed IPCA hosts numerous archeological sites, including one of the oldest petroglyphs in all of Canada.

 Make a donation.